Waking Up in Vegas: Composition and lyrics

 "Waking Up in Vegas" was produced by Greg Wells, who is also responsible for all instruments in the track, as well as for recording the track at the Rocket Carousel Studio, in Los Angeles, California.
 According to the sheet music published at Musicnotes.com, by Alfred Music Publishing, the song is written in the key of F major, and moves at a tempo of 126 beats per minute.
 Perry's vocals span from the low note of A3 to the high note of C5.
 Musically, the song has been described as a pop rock song.
-Lyrically, according to Plugged In, "Waking Up in Vegas" talks about an underage couple get[ting] drunk and blow[ing] their money before [literally] 'waking up in Vegas'."
+Lyrically, according to Plugged In (publication), "Waking Up in Vegas" talks about an underage couple get[ting] drunk and blow[ing] their money before [literally] 'waking up in Vegas'."
 Perry added that the song is not about apologizing, "[It's] basically a song about getting into trouble with your best friend or your boyfriend or your girlfriend – or whoever you're with – and not having any 'I'm sorry for what I did'."

-Reception
+Critical reception

-Following the disappointing chart position of her previous single "Thinking of You", "Waking Up In Vegas" saw Perry return to the top ten as it peaked at number nine on the Billboard Hot 100, becoming her third top-ten single.
+Billboard writer Michael Menachem gave a positive review, finding it "fun" and calling Perry's voice "infectious".
+He also said it was "her most radio-friendly song yet."
+Nick Levine of Digital Spy gave "Waking Up in Vegas" 3 out of 5 stars, calling the song "a giddy pop-rock romp featuring an ace sing-along chorus."

-"Waking Up In Vegas" debuted on the UK Singles Chart at number 107, following her performance on Ant & Dec's Saturday Night Takeaway, and peaked at number 19.
+Commercial performance

+Following the lower chart position of her previous single "Thinking of You", "Waking Up In Vegas" saw Perry return to the top ten as it peaked at number nine on the Billboard Hot 100, becoming her third top-ten single.
 "Waking Up in Vegas" also went on to become Perry's second number one hit on Mainstream Top 40, matching the airplay success of "Hot n Cold".
 In Canada, the song peaked at number two.
 On the Irish Singles Chart, it peaked at number eight.
-Ultimately, the song's success was considered a rebound for Perry after "Thinking of You" failed to ignite the charts.
-The single also helped One of the Boys return to the top 50 of the Billboard 200 albums chart.
-"Waking Up in Vegas" was the 33rd most purchased song on iTunes in the US during 2009.
-As of January 2015, the song has sold 2.3 million copies in the U.S. The song also peaked at number nine in New Zealand and is certified Gold.
+The song also peaked at number nine in New Zealand and is certified Gold.
+"Waking Up In Vegas" debuted on the UK Singles Chart at number 107, following her performance on Ant & Dec's Saturday Night Takeaway, and peaked at number 19.

-Billboard gave the song a positive review, stating it's Perry's "most radio-friendly song yet."
-Digital Spy gave "Waking Up in Vegas" 3/5 stars, calling the song "a giddy pop-rock romp featuring an ace sing-along chorus."
+"Waking Up in Vegas" helped One of the Boys return to the top 50 of the Billboard 200 albums chart.
+It was the 33rd most purchased song on iTunes in the US during 2009.
+As of January 2015, the song has sold 2.3 million copies in the U.S.